Monopoly on violence: Relation to state capacity

 The capacity of a state is often measured in terms of its fiscal and legal capacity, fiscal capacity meaning the state's ability to recover taxation, and legal capacity meaning the state's supremacy as sole arbiter of conflict resolution and contract enforcement.
 Without some sort of coercion, the state would not otherwise be able to enforce its legitimacy in its desired sphere of influence.
 In early and developing states, this role was often played by the "stationary bandit" who defended villagers from roving bandits, in the hope that the protection would incentivize villagers to invest in economic production, and the stationary bandit could eventually use its coercive power to expropriate some of that wealth.

+The Italian philosopher-politician Benedetto Croce dramatically summarised the reality in one sentence: "Behind every law stands a pistol".

 In regions where the state does not establish full control of violence, non-state actors such as the Sicilian Mafia in southern Italy create and fill a market for private protection.

 In unorganized and underground markets, violence is used to enforce contracts in the absence of accessible legal conflict resolution.
 Charles Tilly continues this comparison to say that warmaking and statemaking are actually the best representations of what organized crime can grow into.
 The relationship between the state, markets and violence has been noted as having a direct relationship, using violence as a form of coercion.
 Anarchists view a direct relationship between capitalism, authority, and the state; the notion of a monopoly of violence is largely connected to anarchist philosophy of rejection of all unjustified hierarchy.